SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 {% include image.html url="/img/EC/remove_interpolations.jpg" description="<small>Removing Interpolations</small>" %}

 #### Handling zero values
 Zero values occur frequently in the training data (about one in three data points) and require a special treatment.
 The huge amount of zero values is captured by defining two types of targets, targets for regular (non-zero) values and the probability of zero values.
 The combined forecast is the probability of a non-zero value times the forecasted non-zero value which corresponds to the regression target in expectation.
+Modeling the two losses independently is thus tackling the same objective of optimizing the RMSE with a single model!
+The zero values are not incorporated in the regular values loss.
 {% include image.html url="/img/EC/split_into_2_series.jpg" description="<small>Split time series into a 2 series, one for zero values (0/1), one for regular values[0,1]</small>" %}

 #### Handling missing values